greenlakexmas/RDSFeed/README.md

 There are several sections to rds.config that are important to successful operation of RDSFeed.
 Here's a breakdown of those sections:

-* RefreshInterval - The time duration loop speed, measured in seconds.
+* RefreshInterval - the time duration loop speed, measured in seconds.
 This setting will refresh a new message every 30 seconds.
 * MergeFile - The target output file for RDSFeed.
 * Sources - The different sources of text information.
 Each source is defined here.